Surjectivity of differential operators and linear topological invariants for spaces of zero solutions: Surjectivity of certain augmented differential operators

 \section{Surjectivity of certain augmented differential operators}

-In this section we show that for certain partial differential operators, including the heat operator, surjectivity of $P(D)$ on $\mathscr{D}'(X)$ implies the surjectivity of the augmented operator $P^+(D)$ on $\mathscr{D}'(X\times\R)$, where $P^+(x_1,\ldots,x_n,x_{n+1}):=P(x_1,\ldots,x_n)$.
+In this section we show that for certain partial differential operators, including non-degenerate parabolic operators like the heat operator, surjectivity of $P(D)$ on $\mathscr{D}'(X)$ implies the surjectivity of the augmented operator $P^+(D)$ on $\mathscr{D}'(X\times\R)$, where $P^+(x_1,\ldots,x_n,x_{n+1}):=P(x_1,\ldots,x_n)$.
 It was shown in \cite{Kalmes1}, that in case of $n=2$ the augmented operator of a surjective partial differential operator $P(D)$ is always surjective while in \cite{Kalmes2} for $n\geq 3$ a hypoelliptic differential operator $P(D)$ was constructed for which there is some open $X\subseteq\R^n$ such that $P(D)$ is surjective on $\mathscr{D}'(X)$ while the augmented operator $P^+(D)$ is not surjective on $\mathscr{D}'(X\times\R)$.
-Thus, although not true in general, for certain differential operators, including the heat operator, the problem of parameter dependence for solutions of partial differential equations \cite[Problem 9.1]{Bonet} has a positive solution.
-As stated in the introduction, the kernels of these differential operators in $\mathscr{D}'(X)$ therefore possess the linear topological invariant $(P\Omega)$.
+Thus, although not true in general, for certain differential operators, including the heat operator, the problem of parameter dependence for solutions of partial differential equations \cite[Problem 9.1]{Bonet} has a positive solution, as will be shown as a consequence of the results from this section in section 4.

 Apart from the functional $\sigma_P$ we also use

 where $V\subseteq\R^n$ is again a subspace.
 Moreover, we set $\sigma_p^0(y):=\sigma_P^0(\mbox{span}\{y\})$ for $y\in\R^n$.
 Furthermore, we define

 and we set $A':=\pi(A)$ for $A\subseteq\R^{n+1}$, respectively $x':=\pi(x)$ for $x\in\R^{n+1}$.
 The reason for using $\sigma_P^0$ is the following lemma.
 For its proof see \cite[Lemma 1]{Frerick}.